Incorporating social norms into a configurable agent-based model of the decision to perform commuting behaviour: Materials Methods

 \subsection{Statistical analysis}

 For each intervention tested, a one-year burn-in period after the intervention is excluded.
 This was chosen to ensure that the effect of the intervention had become stable.
-A Bayesian binomial regression model was fitted predicting the number of active commuting journeys made as a proportion of total commute journeys between 1 and 4 years post-intervention.
-The algebraic form of the model is given in Model~\ref{eqn:model-1}.
+For each day the model outputs the count of active journeys over all, as well as separated by subculture and neighbourhood.
+These can be converted to a proportion by dividing the value by the total count or the count by subculture and neighbourhood, as appropriate.
+This is outputted as a CSV file.
+A Bayesian binomial regression model (Model~\ref{eqn:model-1}) was fitted predicting the number of active journeys made as a proportion of total journeys between 1 and 4 years post-intervention.

-\(y_{ij}\) is the number of active journeys (i.e., those made by walking or cycling) in the \(i\)th scenario (1=control; 2=CFD) for the \(j\)th randomly generated population, which varies only by the randomly generated social network structure.
-200 randomly generated social networks were used. \(n_{ij}\) is the total number of journeys (population multiplied by number of days).
+\(y_{ij}\) is the number of active journeys (i.e., those made by walking or cycling) in the \(i\)th scenario (1=control; 2=CFD) for the \(j\)th population, which varies only by the 200 randomly generated social network structures. \(n_{ij}\) is the total number of journeys (population multiplied by number of days).
 A \(\operatorname{Student-T}(3, 0, 1)\) prior was used for the intercept (\(\alpha_j\)).
-This is a weakly informative prior that has heavier tails than the similar standard normal distribution to allow for potentially extreme values.
-The odds ratio of CFD compared to the control was calculated as \(\exp(\alpha_2 - \alpha_1)\).
+This weakly informative prior has heavy tails to allow for extreme values.
+The odds ratio (OR) of CFD vs.~control is \(\exp(\alpha_2 - \alpha_1)\).

+This estimates the number of active journeys as a function of the total number of agents in the population and scenario (control vs. CFD) (\(n_{ij}\)) and the probability of any given journey being active (\(\pi_j\)).
+The logit of the probability (\(\ln\left( \pi_j / \left( 1 - \pi_j\right) \right) \)) is defined as \(\alpha_j\) which changes only based upon the scenario.
+This statistical model assumes that the probability of an active journey depends on whether the simulation is in the control or car-free days scenario.
+The \emph{prior distribution} \(\operatorname{Student-T}(3,0,1)\) constrains the potential values of \(\alpha_j\) to what could be reasonably expected.
+This is a Bayesian binomial regression model~\citep{gelmanBayesianDataAnalysis2014}, which, in layman's terms, predicts a combination of binary outcomes, active travel (1) or not (0), based upon an independent variable (the scenario).
+A property of this is that the exponentiated \(\alpha_j\) coefficient is the odds of an active journey -- i.e., for an inactive journey there are \(\exp(\alpha_j)\) active journeys.